 The Habitat Evaluation Procedure is structured around the calculation of Habitat Units (HU), which are the product of a Habitat Suitability Index (scores for the quality of different habitats for a particular species) and the total area of habitat (quantity) affected by a development proposal.

 The objectives of the Habitat Evaluation Procedure include

-- to form a sound basis for the allocation of sites in local authority Local plans/core strategies
+- forming a sound basis for the allocation of sites in local authority Local plans/core strategies

-- provide an upfront estimation of likely ecological mitigation requirements to developers, removing some of the uncertainty inherent in taking forward strategic sites through the planning process
+- providing an upfront estimation of likely ecological mitigation requirements to developers, removing some of the uncertainty inherent in taking forward strategic sites through the planning process

-- deliver smoother progress through the planning application and determination process by removing conflicts with biodiversity and reducing the likelihood of delays
+- delivering smoother progress through the planning application and determination process by removing conflicts with biodiversity and reducing the likelihood of delays

-- fulfil local authority statutory obligations for the conservation of biodiversity
+- fulfilling local authority statutory obligations for the conservation of biodiversity

-- enable a quantitative rather than subjective approach to biodiversity impact mitigation
+- enabling a quantitative rather than subjective approach to biodiversity impact mitigation